infertux/chef-bitcoin/README.md

 Requirements
 ------------

-### platforms
-Note that it only works on x86_64 architectures at the moment.

 ### network
 In order to actively contribute to the Bitcoin network, you will need to open your TCP port 8333.
 This cookbook does *not* make sure your port 8333 is open since this is very much dependant on your networking setup.